jongiddy/typle/README.md

 # typle

-The `typle` crate provides the ability to constrain generic arguments to tuples and supports manipulation of the tuple components.
+The `typle` crate provides the ability to constrain generic arguments to be tuples and supports manipulation of the tuple components.

 For example, to define a function to zip a pair of tuples into a tuple of pairs: